 1. Promoters are customers who have given a score of 9 or 10.
 You can count on these customers as those with high lifetime value and those who will remain loyal to the business for the foreseeable future.

 2. Passives are customers who have given a score of 7 or 8.
 They are currently loyal to the brand but are at a high risk of churning.
 Their loyalty is fickle and hence can be easily lured by competitors with better pricing, features, or even with a single negative experience from your business.

 Passive customers are less likely to refer new customers to your business.

-3. Detractors who have given a score of 0 to 6.
+3. Detractors are respondents who have given a score of 0 to 6.
 They are a risky lot since instead of spreading positivity about the brand, there is a high chance that they would spread negativity about the brand.

 They are also on the verge of churning and have most probably been subject to negative customer experiences in the past.

 Now that we know what promoters, passives, and detractors are, let’s calculate the NPS Score.

 The NPS® score is calculated as a difference of % of promoters and detractors.